mrlooi/hand_eye_extrinsic_calibration/README.md

 # Hand-eye Extrinsic Calibration

 Find the transformation between the robot (hand) and camera (eye).
-In this repo, we show that __6-8 pairs of pointclouds (with calibration board) and robot_base-to-ee poses__ are enough to get a good result.
+In this repo, we show that __6-8 pairs of color-registered pointclouds* (with calibration board) and robot_base-to-ee poses__ are enough to get a good result.
 This assumes that the end-effector to board pose is not known (if known, just do one-shot calibration).

+*: ASSUMES pointclouds have already been registered well with RGB (otherwise, perform intrinsic calibration procedure)

 Supported Patterns:
 - Asymmetric circles
 - April tags